By: Paige Hohmann

 Although there are special cases where people participated in unspeakable acts for the next one; they occur mostly out of desperation.

 Drugs affect the area of the brain that helps control irrational behavior and thinking.
 When these areas of the brain are constantly affected, it may result in someone with a history of violent behaviors acting out while they are under the influence.
 Typically, an individual in active addiction is not necessarily violent because they want to be.
 They could just be at the end of their rope with no other place to turn except to violence or crime.

 Most of the time, those addicted to drugs are generally non-violent but they might act out due to the stronghold addiction has over their mind as well as their body.

-Major urban areas of the drug trade are plagued by low-income and low socioeconomic status.
-In these areas, crime is high because of drugs and violence within gang members.
+Major urban areas of the drug trade are plagued by low income and low socioeconomic status.
+In these areas, crime is high because of drugs and violence among gang members.
 Most of the connection between drugs and violence occurs for a number of reasons, often unrelated to the individual in active addiction.
-More often than not, people involved in the drug trade associate violence as a means of getting what they want faster and effectively, despite the consequences.
+More often than not, people involved in the drug trade associate violence with a means of getting what they want faster and effectively, despite the consequences.

 In these areas, drugs and violence go hand in hand.
 Homicide rates go up, especially since the opioid epidemic is gaining a stronger hold on society more than ever.